-Last on our list is Echo Wealth Management.
-This fee-based firm manages hundreds of millions in assets and serves just under 100 clients.
-Echo’s advisors serve individuals with and without a high net worth, trusts, estates and retirement plans.
-Though limited in staff size, one of the firm’s advisors holds the certified financial planner (CFP), certified public accountant (CPA) and chartered financial analyst (CFA) designations.
+Echo Wealth Management is a fee-based firm serves individuals with and without a high net worth, trusts, estates and retirement plans.
+Professional designations held by advisors include certified financial planner (CFP) certified public accountant (CPA) and chartered financial analyst (CFA) .

 As for its minimum account size, Echo requires new clients to have at least $1 million in investable assets.
 Under certain circumstances, the firm may be willing to waive this requirement, though.

-Some of the advisors at fee-based Echo Wealth Management have the ability to earn commissions from the sale of insurance products to clients.
+As a fee-based firm some advisors have the ability to earn commissions from the sale of insurance products to clients.
 Although this represents a potential conflict of interest, the firm's fiduciary duty requires it to act in clients' best interests at all times.

 Echo Wealth Management Background

 Established in 2015, Echo offers a range of wealth management services, including portfolio management, financial planning and pension and consulting.
 The firm’s owner is founder and president Fang Echo Huang, who has 25 years of experience in the financial services industry.